-If you missed the registration deadline (Fall registration ended Aug.
-20), we still have some great options for you.
+If you missed the registration deadline, we still have some great options for you.

 - Flex Term classes — Our Flex Term classes begin every month, so you can start taking classes anytime.
 You can register for Flex Term classes any time throughout the year.
 These classes don’t always last the same amount of time as a regular 16-week semester class – some Flex Term classes last as few as eight weeks.
 You might meet once a week, three times a week or every day, which can help you finish your degree faster.

 - Fast Track classes — These classes are more intensive, but let you complete the requirements for an associate degree in one year.
 They start every month and are offered in four, four-week terms during the full-length semester.

 - Wintermester classes — Winter Term classes start in mid-December and last through early January.
 They are included as part of the Spring schedule and can allow you to earn 3-4 credit hours in just a few weeks.

 - Online classes — If you can’t make it to campus, check out our online classes.
 Some are Flex Terms and some are traditional semester-length classes, and all of them are convenient to take as long as you have Internet access.

 How Much Does it Cost to Attend a Dallas Community College?

 At $59 per credit hour, a three-hour course costs $177 for Dallas County residents – a huge savings compared to area institutions.
 The cost for a full year of classes is also pretty reasonable, with a price tag of less than $2,000 for full-time students living in Dallas County.

 |Tuition and Fees (30 Credit Hours)||Books and Supplies|

 What If I Need to Use Financial Aid?